-$^{^{30}}$ For each outcome variable the predictor set includes housing returns, pre-treatment house price growth and housing return variance, house price growth in the year prior to the treatment, housing returns in the quarter before the treatment, Land Unavailability, the 2006M03 - 2008M03 Bartik shock, median household income in 2007, the unemployment rate in 2007, and population density in 2007.
+$^{30}$ For each outcome variable the predictor set includes housing returns, pre-treatment house price growth and housing return variance, house price growth in the year prior to the treatment, housing returns in the quarter before the treatment, Land Unavailability, the 2006M03 - 2008M03 Bartik shock, median household income in 2007, the unemployment rate in 2007, and population density in 2007.
 For the foreclosure data, we also use average monthly foreclosures as a predictor variable.
 County-level Bartik shocks and unemployment rates are mapped to the zip code level using the Missouri Data Bridge.
 To ease the computational burden of the Synthetic Control optimization routine in the zip code analysis, we restrict the donor pool to zip codes in Arizona, Florida, and Nevada plus 500 other randomly selected zip codes from the Contiguous United States.
 This yields 1628 zip codes that can be used to build a Synthetic Counterfactual for each California zip code.
 Furthermore, at the zip code level we also select V in equation 3 for all zip codes by randomly selecting 50 California zip codes and using the median variable weights.
 No restrictions are placed on the county-level donor pool or Synthetic Control estimation procedure.

-31The number of households in 2007 for the 21 counties in the SCM REO foreclosure analysis is full two-thirds of California households lived in counties where the Gap estimate was in the 85th percentile relative to all placebo effects, implying that the reduction in REO foreclosures was large relative to placebo effects and spread to many households.
+full two-thirds of California households lived in counties where the Gap estimate was in the 85th percentile relative to all placebo effects, implying that the reduction in REO foreclosures was large relative to placebo effects and spread to many households.